CUH Logo

 This can vary depending on the reason why you have the tube.
 You will be regularly reviewed by a dietitian who will advise how long you may require your tube.

-It is no longer necessary to use the Octenisan and Bactroban, but still clean daily with warm soapy water.
+• It is no longer necessary to use the Octenisan antimicrobial wash and the Mupirocin Ointment, but you will need to continue cleaning the jejunostomy site daily with warm soapy water.
+Dry well after cleaning.

 Do I need a dressing to cover the tube?